 Every bore size selection involves balancing performance against practical constraints.

-Larger bore sizes provide higher torque output but consume more compressed air and require more installation space, while smaller bores offer compact solutions with lower air consumption but limited torque capacity.
+Larger bore sizes provide higher torque output but consume more compressed air and require more installation space5, while smaller bores offer compact solutions with lower air consumption but limited torque capacity.

 Performance Trade-offs